 - Separation between rows: 37 inches which is 20 percent more than in Economy.

 - Wider seats: 19 inches vs. the roughly 17 inches found in Economy with headrests and footrests that are adjustable.

 - Technology: Full 12-inch HD screens vs. 9-inch in Economy, with more than 600 complimentary entertainment options, noise-cancelling earphones, and charging ports for personal electronic devices (which is useful).

 - International Wi-Fi: While Wi-Fi is available in Premium Economy, it is still expensive to stay connected, so I didn’t use it.

 - In-flight food and beverages: You receive a complimentary drink and an upgraded meal service as part of the Premium Economy Class.
 My personal-sized bottle of wine was included, but other drinks may incur an extra charge, such as Spanish sherry.
-That should be given serious reconsideration because sherry is uniquely a Spanish spirit and that should be part of the experience when flying on a Spanish airline who request it.
+That should be given serious reconsideration because sherry is uniquely a Spanish spirit and that should be part of the experience when flying on a Spanish airline for those who request it.
 I didn’t get a chance to try the meal because I need to order a special meal to address dietary requirements (no dairy), and it was great.

 - Linens: You’ll find a red Iberia blanket and basic pillow are wrapped in plastic are on your seat when you arrive (which was a comforting touch).